For previous post, see: Setting up a VM for doing GSoC work (part 2)

 - Use the “pkg” utility to install packages, as documented here: http://www.freebsd.org/doc/en/books/handbook/pkgng-intro.html

-- Install some basic packages with this command:pkg install devel/git-subversion devel/subversion shells/bash shells/zsh
+- Install some basic packages with these commands:pkg install devel/git-subversion devel/subversion shells/bash shells/zsh

 pkg install x11/xorg x11-drivers/xf86-input-vmmouse x11-drivers/xf86-video-vmware